-40 years after a Livingston train derailment evacuated thousands, one business owner says he held his ground
+40 years after a Livingston train derailment evacuated thousands, one business owner says he never left

 LIVINGSTON - Wednesday marks the 40th anniversary of a train derailment that forced thousands out of their home, but one business owner never left.